 Unlike midwives, they can’t give medications to you either — they aren’t allowed to administer them because they don’t have the medical training (source).

 A doula is not allowed to deliver a baby.
 They also can’t do other medical procedures like checking on your cervix dilation, breaking your water, or checking the strength and rate of your baby’s heartbeat.

-For physical support, doulas can offer women ideas as to different positions they can try in the later stages of pregnancy and delivery to find some relief from the constant discomfort and pain they’ll be facing.
+For physical support, doulas can offer women ideas as to different positions and relaxation techniques they can try in the later stages of pregnancy and delivery to find some relief from the constant discomfort and pain they’ll be facing.

 They also can give hands-on relief by using methods like gentle touches, counter pressure, and by instructing moms-to-be about their breathing techniques.
 They can also show a woman’s partner how to be there emotionally and physically during birth and the postpartum period.

 Emotionally, your doula will act as a cheerleader of sorts by letting you know you can do this and that you’re doing fine.

 Plus, women sometimes feel better about their overall experience of becoming a mom when they have the support of a doula.

 Here are 10 tangible benefits of employing a doula.